scrungus/SpotifyPlaylistMaker/database/readme.txt

 now run
 python -m ensurepip
 python -m pip install pip -U
+python -m pip install -r  put the path to requirements.txt here

+Now this should have installed all the packages

 Not too sure on how to do it on linux but i assume its easier.